 Astronomy had been dominated by Ptolemaic system, which was supported by the church (and which agreed with Aristotle): this put the earth at the centre of the universe (the geo-centric model).

-produced alternatives.
-Galileo was sentenced to house arrest, having been forced
+alternatives.
+Galileo was sentenced to house arrest, having been forced to

 One consequence of the sun-centred theory was to make humans less important in the universe (than if we were at the centre), at the same time implying that we were ‘less interesting’ to God (hence the opposition of the church).
 On the other hand, if we are not ‘created in the image of God’, then this can be taken as implying that God has less day-to-day control over us.
 This then freed humans to achieve things for themselves…

-developed a theory of ‘vortices’ to explain the motions of the planets etc, and
+theory of ‘vortices’ to explain the motions of the planets etc, and his

-his reasoning and calculations actually supported Copernicus’s helio-centric
+reasoning and calculations actually supported Copernicus’s helio-centric view,

-view, but (says O’Hara) there were details that needed to be worked out.
+but (says O’Hara) there were details that needed to be worked out.
+Descartes

-Descartes explained the attraction and repulsion of bodies by centrifugal and
+explained the attraction and repulsion of bodies by centrifugal and centripetal

-had identified the mathematics of the relationship between the distance between
+identified the mathematics of the relationship between the distance between the

 law, but to compute this accurately was too difficult until the calculus was invented by